Seldom-SE/Seldom-SE.github.io/index.md

 #### Description

-Star Machine is my proudest work, and my most complex game.
+Star Machine is my proudest work, and my most complex solo game project.
 I have many more ideas for this game, and I want to extend it with hundreds of levels in the future.

 The most complex part of the game, and the most difficult piece of software I've ever written, is the solver.
 It's the part of the game that analyzes how the components are connected via